The TPTP Problem Library

 We are indebted to the following people and organizations who have helped with the construction of the TPTP.

-For contributing problems: Argonne National Laboratory, AR Research Group at TU München, Negin Arhami, Alessandro Armando, Javier Alvez, Rob Arthan, Jaroslav Barta, Peter Baumgartner, Bjoern Pelzer, Dan Benanav, Alexander Bentkamp, Christoph Benzmüller, Marc Bezem, Jasmin Blanchette, Woody Bledsoe, Conrad Bock, Harald Boley, Johan Bos, Marc Boule, Chad Brown, Cristóbal Camarero, Marco Caminati, David Cerna, Vinay Chaudri, Koen Claessen, Simon Colton, Simon Cruanes, David Deharbe, Gerard de Melo, Louise Dennis, Alexander Dvorsky, Christian Fermüller, Jean-Christophe Filliâtre, Bernd Fischer, Paul Fodor, Deepak Garg, Thibault Gauthier, Tim Geisler, Keith Goolsbey, Sylvia Grewe, Johan Gustafsson, Jay Halcomb, John Harrison, Lifeng He, Stefan Hetzl, Thomas Hillenbrand, Tim Hinrichs, Peter Hoefner, Arjen Hommersom, Jack Horner, Ullrich Hustadt, Mikoláš Janota, Thomas Jech, Cezary Kaliszyk, Mark Kaminski, Zurab Khasidashvili, Daniel Kuehlwein, Boris Konev, Laura Kovacs, Ivan Kossey, Evgeny Kotelnikov, Tobias Kuhn, Lars Kulik, Timm Lampert, Rob Lewis, Di Long Li, Meng Luan, Bill McCune, Andreas Meier, Jia Meng, Johan Martensson, Takuya Matsuzaki, Cláudia Nalon, Julian Parsert, Juan Antonio Navarro Perez, Georg Neis, Jens Otten, Andrei Paskevich, Dominique Pastre, Adam Pease, David Plaisted, Larry Paulson, Art Quaife, Pedro Quaresma, Florian Rabe, Silvio Ranise, Thomas Raths, Pace Reagan-Smith, Martin Riener, Philipp Rümmer, Johannes Schoisswohl, Alberto Segre, Renate Schmidt, Michael Schneider, Johannes Schoisswohl, Stefan Schulz, Martina Seidl, Ted Sider, John Slaney, Nick Smallbone, David Stanovsky, Graham Steel, Alexander Steen, Mark Stickel, Nik Sultana, Hans Svensson, Tanel Tammet, Alwen Tiu, Steven Trac, Josef Urban, Bob Veroff, Petar Vukmirovic, Uwe Waldmann, Mark Wallace, Peter Watson, Christoph Weidenbach, Christoph Wernhard, Michael Wessel, Patrick Wischnewski, Thomas Wies, Bruno Woltzenlogel Paleo, Aparna Yerikalapudi, Jian Zhang.
+For contributing problems: Argonne National Laboratory, AR Research Group at TU München, Negin Arhami, Alessandro Armando, Javier Alvez, Rob Arthan, Jaroslav Barta, Peter Baumgartner, Bjoern Pelzer, Dan Benanav, Alexander Bentkamp, Christoph Benzmüller, Marc Bezem, Jasmin Blanchette, Woody Bledsoe, Conrad Bock, Harald Boley, Johan Bos, Marc Boule, Chad Brown, Cristóbal Camarero, Marco Caminati, David Cerna, Vinay Chaudri, Koen Claessen, Simon Colton, Simon Cruanes, David Deharbe, Gerard de Melo, Louise Dennis, Alexander Dvorsky, Christian Fermüller, Jean-Christophe Filliâtre, Bernd Fischer, Paul Fodor, Deepak Garg, Thibault Gauthier, Tim Geisler, Keith Goolsbey, Sylvia Grewe, Johan Gustafsson, Jay Halcomb, John Harrison, Lifeng He, Stefan Hetzl, Thomas Hillenbrand, Tim Hinrichs, Peter Hoefner, Arjen Hommersom, Jack Horner, Ullrich Hustadt, Mikoláš Janota, Thomas Jech, Milene Johns, Cezary Kaliszyk, Mark Kaminski, Zurab Khasidashvili, Daniel Kuehlwein, Boris Konev, Laura Kovacs, Ivan Kossey, Evgeny Kotelnikov, Tobias Kuhn, Lars Kulik, Timm Lampert, Rob Lewis, Daniel Li, Di Long Li, Meng Luan, Johan Martensson, Takuya Matsuzaki, Bill McCune, Andreas Meier, Jia Meng, Esteban Morales, Cláudia Nalon, Julian Parsert, Juan Antonio Navarro Perez, Georg Neis, Jens Otten, Andrei Paskevich, Dominique Pastre, Adam Pease, David Plaisted, Larry Paulson, Art Quaife, Pedro Quaresma, Florian Rabe, Silvio Ranise, Thomas Raths, Pace Reagan-Smith, Martin Riener, Philipp Rümmer, Johannes Schoisswohl, Alberto Segre, Renate Schmidt, Michael Schneider, Johannes Schoisswohl, Stefan Schulz, Martina Seidl, Ted Sider, John Slaney, Nick Smallbone, David Stanovsky, Graham Steel, Alexander Steen, Mark Stickel, Nik Sultana, Hans Svensson, Tanel Tammet, Alwen Tiu, Steven Trac, Josef Urban, Bob Veroff, Petar Vukmirovic, Uwe Waldmann, Mark Wallace, Peter Watson, Christoph Weidenbach, Christoph Wernhard, Michael Wessel, Patrick Wischnewski, Thomas Wies, Bruno Woltzenlogel Paleo, Aparna Yerikalapudi, Jian Zhang.

-For helping with problems and/or pointing out errors: Geoff Alexander, Johan Belinfante, Alexander Bentkamp, Ahmed Bhayat, Nikolaj Bjorner, Woody Bledsoe, Maria Poala Bonacina, Heng Chu, Koen Claessen, Ingo Dahn, Morgan Deters, Damien Doligez, Alexander Fuchs, Matthias Fuchs, Tim Geisler, John Harrison, John Hester, Thomas Jech, Konstantin Korovin, Ivan Kossey, Harald Ganzinger, Mark Lemay, Reinhold Letz, Ann Lilliestrom, Thomas Ludwig, Klaus Mayr, Bill McCune, Monty Newborn, Xumin Nie, Andrei Paskevich, Dominique Pastre, Jeff Pelletier, Petr Pudlak, Art Quaife, Dimitris Raptis, Michael Raskin, Thomas Raths, Piotr Rudnicki, Masahiro Sakai, Michael Schneider, Len Schubert, Stephan Schulz, Alberto Segre, Stuart Shapiro, Guy Shefner, Andrés Sicard-Ramírez, Nick Siegel, John Slaney, Nick Smallbone, Alex Steen, Mark Stickel, Christoph Sticksel, Martin Suda, Nik Sultana, Bob Veroff, Russell Wallace, TC Wang, Christoph Weidenbach, Hantao Zhang.
+For helping with problems and/or pointing out errors: Geoff Alexander, Johan Belinfante, Alexander Bentkamp, Ahmed Bhayat, Nikolaj Bjorner, Woody Bledsoe, Maria Poala Bonacina, Heng Chu, Koen Claessen, Ingo Dahn, Morgan Deters, Damien Doligez, Marisol Fernandez, Alexander Fuchs, Matthias Fuchs, Tim Geisler, John Harrison, John Hester, Thomas Jech, Konstantin Korovin, Ivan Kossey, Harald Ganzinger, Mark Lemay, Reinhold Letz, Ann Lilliestrom, Thomas Ludwig, Klaus Mayr, Bill McCune, Monty Newborn, Xumin Nie, Andrei Paskevich, Dominique Pastre, Jeff Pelletier, Petr Pudlak, Art Quaife, Dimitris Raptis, Michael Raskin, Thomas Raths, Piotr Rudnicki, Masahiro Sakai, Michael Schneider, Len Schubert, Stephan Schulz, Alberto Segre, Stuart Shapiro, Guy Shefner, Andrés Sicard-Ramírez, Nick Siegel, John Slaney, Nick Smallbone, Alex Steen, Mark Stickel, Christoph Sticksel, Martin Suda, Nik Sultana, Bob Veroff, Russell Wallace, TC Wang, Christoph Weidenbach, Hantao Zhang.

 For support regarding the utilities: Jesse Alma, Stefan Berghofer, Marc Bezem, Lucas Dixon, Bernd Fischer, Alexander Fuchs, Kal Hodgson, Jose Morales, Max Moser, Gerd Neugebauer, Vladimir Pavlov, Grzegorz Prusak, Petr Pudlak, Alex Roederer, Paul Tarau, Frank Theiss, Abdul Sattar, Renate Schmidt, Andrés Sicard-Ramírez, Jing Tang, Andrei Tchaltsev, Christoph Weidenbach, Makarius Wenzel, Jürgen Zimmer.